davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 test the setup by manually starting a scrub with `sudo zpool scrub tank`.

-## Setting up automatic snapshots
+## Snapshots

 Snapshots create a "frozen" version of a filesystem, providing a safe copy of the contents.
-Correctly configured, they provide good protection against accidential deletion and certain types of attacks such as ransomware.
+Correctly configured, they provide good protection against accidental deletion and certain types of attacks such as ransomware.
 On copy-on-write (COW) filesystems such as ZFS, they are cheap and fast to create.
 It is very rare that you _won't_ want snapshots.